hdoh-ucsd/cse15l-lecture2/index.md

 Hello, CSE15L Students!!
-You are all awesome!!
+You are all amazing!! :)
+How are you doing?